 Put it in your stand mixer and use your whisk attachment to whisk it until light, creamy, and smooth.
 This takes maybe 2-3 minutes.
 Every couple of minutes throughout this process, I stopped the mixer and used my spatula to make sure there were no clumps of cream cheese along the side of the bowl.

 When your whipped cream cheese is ready, stop the mixer.
 Add the powdered sugar and a pinch of salt.
 Turn the mixer back on medium speed and gradually pour in the heavy cream.
-If you really want to play up the scotch in butterscotch, add a teaspoon of whiskey or bourbon!
-I kept mine plain and whipped until the mixture was thick enough to hold a nice point.
-Check out the pictures to see the level of thickness and creaminess I wanted.

 You know I had to run my finger through that for a sample, right?
 That was way too tempting!